kalyani-i/Real-time-Tasks-Models-in-Linux/ReadMe.rst

 ###
 Execution

 To run the file use 'sudo ./Homework'

-Install kernael shark on virtual machine use following instructions
+Install kernel shark on virtual machine use following instructions
 	sudo apt-get update –y
 	sudo apt-get install –y trace-cmd kernelshark
 To create the .dat file for tracing